Lesley Arfin

-Life
+Early life and education

-Arfin was born to a Jewish family in 1979 on Long Island, New York.
-She grew up in the same complex in Woodbury, Nassau County, New York, as writer Gabe Rotter and they both attended Syosset High School.
+Arfin was born in 1979 on Long Island, New York to a Jewish family.
+She grew up in the same residential complex in Woodbury, Nassau County, New York, as writer Gabe Rotter and they both attended Syosset High School.
 She attended Hampshire College.

 Career

-Lesley Arfin was a contributor to Vice from 2001, but left in 2007, after publication of her book Dear Diary, based on a column she wrote for Vice magazine, which was published by Vice Books.
-In 2008, she became the editor-in-chief of Missbehave.
+Arfin contributed to Vice beginning in 2001, and left in 2007, following the publication of her book Dear Diary, based on a column she wrote for Vice magazine and published by Vice Books.
+In 2008, she became editor-in-chief of Missbehave.

-Arfin went on to become a staff writer for the HBO TV series Girls.
-From there, she worked on the TV series Brooklyn Nine-Nine.
-Arfin received sole writing credit for the Halloween-themed episode in the first season.
+She later worked as a staff writer on the HBO TV series Girls.
+She also wrote for the TV series Brooklyn Nine-Nine, receiving sole writing credit for a Halloween-themed episode in its first season.

-With Paul Rust and Judd Apatow, she created the Netflix series Love.
-Arfin drew on her own past in dealing with alcohol addiction while writing for Love.
+Together with Paul Rust and Judd Apatow, she co-created the Netflix series Love.
+In developing the series, she drew on her own experiences with alcohol addiction.

-Arfin is currently the host of the Earios podcast Filling the Void, about hobbies that bring people joy.
-She also wrote and executive produced Season 1 of the HBO series Betty, which was released in 2020.
+Arfin has hosted the Earios podcast Filling the Void, which focuses on hobbies that bring people joy.
+She also wrote and executive produced the first season of the HBO series Betty, released in 2020.

 Personal life

-Arfin wrote about being addicted to heroin and going to rehab in her book Dear Diary.
+In Dear Diary, Arfin wrote about her past heroin addiction and experiences in rehabilitation.

-Arfin married actor and writer Paul Rust in 2015.
+She married actor and writer Paul Rust in 2015.
 In October 2017, she gave birth to their daughter, Mary James.